Skip to main content

 • Blueprint Tags: ->[Special D1] in Description 1

-Pinning causes a headline or description to show only in the designated position (e.g., Headline 1, Description 1).
+Pinning forces a headline or description to show in a designated position (e.g., Headline 1, Description 1).
 Headline and description positions are pinned by default in our platform.

 Example: Let's say that the tag [Special H2] contains three headline variations.
-If you input [Special H2] in the Headline 2 field, those three headline variations will rotate in the different ads generated and will always appear in the H2 position.
-These headlines will not appear in any other position in the ad.
+If you input [Special H2] in the Headline 2 field, those headline variations will rotate in the different ads generated.
+These headlines will always appear in the H2 position and will not appear in any other position.

-Note: If you have content pinned to Headline 3 and Description 2, Google does not guarantee to show them in every ad.
-If you have text that should appear in every ad, you must input it into Headline 1, Headline 2, or Description 1.
+Note: If content is entered into Headline 3 and Description 2, Google may not show them in every ad.
+If you have content that must appear, input it into Headline 1, Headline 2, or Description 1.

-If you don't want any headlines or descriptions in a specific position, enter them into the Unpinned (Floating) fields.
-Unpinned content has the potential to appear in any position.
+If you want headlines or descriptions to appear in any position, enter them into the Unpinned (Floating) fields.

 Did this answer your question?